HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/dxcoreserver.md

 - **Command description**

-  This command triggers a rollout restart of the DX Core Pods similar to `kubectl rollout restart` command, it does this
+  This command triggers a rollout restart of the DX Core Pods similar to `kubectl rollout restart` command.

   This is useful for propagating changes across multiple core pods properly, requiring a server restart.